-Pagosa Springs is home to stunning landscapes, natural getaways, and lively festivals.
-It’s another hot springs town that has a lot to offer visitors.
+Pagosa Springs is home to stunning landscapes, natural getaways, lively festivals and a million other wonderful things to do.
+It’s another hot springs town that has a lot of tourist attractions for visitors.
 There’s a nice downtown section lined with shops, restaurants and history.
 Local legend says “Pagosa” is an Indian word meaning “boiling water”.

-Hot Springs – The Springs Resort is the largest in town with over twenty soaking pools and one of the nicest hotels in town.
+Hot Springs – Named for their natural geothermal springs found just downtown, Pagosa Springs is renowned for relaxation and the healing of mind and body.
+The Springs Resort is the largest in town with over twenty soaking pools and one of the nicest hotels in town.
 Also downtown, Overlook offers a retreat from the crowds, along with exceptional views of town.
 Healing Waters is another resort and hotel in town.

 - There are numerous campgrounds and sites for dispersed car camping on the way to Williams Creek Reservoir.
 It’s a 25 mile trek from downtown.
 Drive west to Piedra Road (FS 631).
 Follow that 23 miles north to the lake.
 Campgrounds are Bridge, Williams Creek, Teal and Cimarrona.
 The closest dispersed camping is on Turkey Springs Rd, just north of Hatcher Reservoir.
 Campsites are anywhere back here on the side of the road.
 There are also spots right on Piedra Rd close to Williams Creek Res.

 - San Juan River cuts through downtown, with ample opportunities to cast a line.

 - Williams Reservoir listed above is a remarkable day trip or overnight visit.
 There are also numerous other lakes on the drive back to William Res including Sullenburger, Hatcher and Dunnagan reservoirs.

 1. Hike the Piedra River Trail